kvesteri/wtforms-json/docs/index.rst

 - Adds support for None type Field values

-- Support for missing values with patch_data Form property
+- Support for patch data requests with patch_data Form property

 - Function for converting JSON data into dict that WTForms understands (flatten_dict function)